-Rick Baily is the vice president of Boeing Test & Evaluation, part of Engineering, Operations & Technology.
+Rick Baily is the vice president of Boeing Test & Evaluation.
 He is responsible for laboratory and flight test operations, in support of validation and certification of Boeing commercial and defense products.

 Named to this position in 2015, Baily leads about 6,000 engineers, pilots, mechanics and technicians, who test and evaluate new Boeing aircraft, modifications and upgrades to existing aircraft, and provide test support to Boeing businesses.

 Prior to his current assignment, Baily was the vice president of Engineering, Mission Assurance & Product Support for Boeing Defense, Space & Security (BDS), where he was responsible for ensuring world-class technical integrity for all BDS products and services.
 He led a 30,000-person international engineering organization that includes teams across the three BDS businesses — Boeing Military Aircraft, Network and Space Systems, and Global Services & Support — as well as an advanced technology development organization known as Phantom Works.
 He also oversaw a Product Support team of more than 4,500 people at Boeing sites across the United States.

 Baily also served as vice president and general manager for Combat Systems, a division of the Network and Space Systems business unit.
 In this role, he led Boeing’s efforts on the U.S. Army’s cornerstone modernization program, Brigade Combat Team Modernization, as well as other initiatives including the Avenger short-range air defense system, robotic systems, software and network systems.